Difficult or painful sexual intercourse can have several causes.

 Pain is usually felt during intercourse, but it can also occur before and after intercourse.
-Women can describe pain as a superficial, or even profound, sensation; and the intensity can range from mild discomfort to sharp, throbbing pain.
-It is more common than you think, and can reach up to 50% of sexually active women.
+Women can describe the pain as a superficial or even profound sensation, and the intensity can range from mild discomfort to sharp, throbbing pain.
+It is more common than you think and can reach up to 50% of sexually active women.

-For the disorder to be called dyspareunia, the pain must cause distress or difficulty in sexual intercourse and is not solely due to lack of vaginal lubrication , vaginismus (involuntary contractions of the vaginal muscles), for general medical conditions or can also be caused by the action of substances or drugs.
-The dyspareunia often leads to rejection of the sexual act with serious consequences for the relationship with respect to the commitment to the future, because it reduces sexual desire in varying degrees.
+For the disorder to be called dyspareunia, the pain must cause distress or difficulty in sexual intercourse and is not solely due to lack of vaginal lubrication, vaginismus (involuntary contractions of the vaginal muscles), or general medical conditions or can also be caused by the action of substances or drugs.
+The dyspareunia often leads to rejection of the sexual act with severe consequences for the relationship concerning the commitment to the future.
+It reduces sexual desire to varying degrees.

 What types of dyspareunia are there?

 • Primary: when it happens from the first sexual intercourse or attempted sex.

 • Secondary: sexual relations were expected and, from a specific time, began to cause discomfort/pain.

 • Situational: dyspareunia occurs only at certain times or sporadically.